High-density quantum sensing with dissipative first order transitions

 Within the variational analysis, we add additional jump operators $c_i = \sqrt{1/T_2}\,\sigma_z^{(i)}$ to the quantum master equation.
 Importantly, we find that the existence of the first order transition is robust against quite strong decoherence rates, see Fig.~\ref{fig:deco}.
 Crucially, the phase transition does not merely survive in a regime where the decoherence is perturbatively small compared to the dipole-dipole interaction, but even in a regime where the decoherence rates are several times larger than the coherent interaction strength, which amounts to $V=2\pi \times 400\,\mathrm{kHz}$ at a NV distance of $r=5\,\mathrm{nm}$ in our case.
+We attribute this strong robustness against decoherence to the steady state being an effective thermal (but non-classical) state \cite{Maghrebi2016}.
+Such a state is diagonal in an appropriate energy eigenbasis, making it less susceptible to decoherence processes.
 The additional decoherence also leads to a shift in the transition point, requiring to characterize the coherence properties of a device before employing it as a quantum sensor.
-Finally, we would like to stress that the dissipative quantum sensing approach does not require to perform dynamical decoupling, allowing to also sense static magnetic fields, which would otherwise get canceled by the decoupling sequence.
+For more dilute NV samples, the global timescale of the system gets reduced, leading to a stronger susceptibility to decoherence.
+E.g., for a NV distance of $r=11\,\mathrm{nm}$, the phase transition will be replaced by a smooth crossover for $T_2$ at about $500\, \mathrm{ns}$ instead of $50\, \mathrm{ns}$.
+We would also like to point out that both the first order transition and the robustness to decoherence remain present without an external bias field $B_0$ \cite{Note1}.